-Quite a few of you have been asking for more almond flour recipes recently, especially readers who liked the look of my cheese thyme crackers.
-These crackers are deeeeliciously cheesy and use coconut flour.
+Quite a few of you have been asking for more almond flour recipes, especially readers who liked the look of my cheese thyme crackers.
+These crackers are deliciously cheesy and use coconut flour.

 In this one, the basic ingredients are almond flour and eggs.
-You can then add sea salt and pepper, and, if you really want to push the boat out, sprinkle parmesan on top.
+You can then add sea salt and pepper.
+And if you really want to push the boat out, sprinkle parmesan on top.
 That's it!

 You have to change the amount of egg you use.
 Almond flour requires 1 egg per cup of flour (or per 100g), ground almonds, which have a coarser texture, only need 1 egg per 2 cups (200g).